ZitongBo/ZitongBo.github.io/_pages/about.md

 New:
 ------
+* Our work [Reinforced Embodied Planning with Verifiable Reward for Real-World Robotic Manipulation](https://arxiv.org/abs/2509.25852) has been uploaded to arXiv.
 * I will give an introduction of Xiaomi Robotics Lab at NUS and NTU on September 3rd and 4th.
 We invite more like-minded students to join our team!
 * I officially joined Xiaomi Robotics Lab on January 21st, 2025
 * Our work [RTDeepEnsemble: Real-time DNN Ensemble Method for Machine Perception Systems](https://zitongbo.github.io/publication/RTDeepEnsemble) has been accepted by the 42nd IEEE International Conference on Computer Design (ICCD2024) and I will give an oral presentation on November 18 in Milan, Italy.